anotherhadi/TheBashMenu/README.md

 ### How it works:
 <p>Press the up or down keys to navigate on the menu and press enter to validate.</p>

--> Work on MacOs, Kali Linux, tell me if you have some issues with another os.
+<p>Work on MacOs, Kali Linux, tell me if you have some issues with another os.</p>

 ### Install:
 ```bash